jjppof/goldensun_html5/README.md

 - Add maps (Madra + the catacombs)
 - Add NPCs
 - Add some docs
+- Code: focus on some parts, UI especially (battle engine and the menu system)

 ## Tech stack
 - [PhaserJS CE 2.15.0](http://phaser.io/)